 As more and more cancer patients survive their medical treatment and transition back into “civilian” life, more and more of them struggle with the long-term side effects of treatment.
-To ensure a high quality of life and minimizing the impact of these long-terms side effects (fatigue, pain, fear and anxiety etc.) they’re often given medications and drugs, medication and drugs they come to rely upon to help them improve their experience during survivorship.
+The medication they receive during treatment to minimize the impact of these long-term side effects (fatigue, pain, fear, anxiety, etc.) became something they struggle to let go of.

 You’re An Addict.

-And then, one day… just like in the case of the boiling frogs who didn’t pay attention to the increasing temperature of the water until it was too late… you wake up and realize you can’t start your day without that pill, without that drug… and in no simple terms you realize, I’m an addict!
+And then, one day… just like in the case of the boiling frogs who ignored the increasing temperature of the water until it was too late… you wake up and realize you can’t start your day without that pill, without that drug… and in no simple terms, you realize I’m an addict!

-Many of you who read these words either on my website or other social media outlets know I’ve been practicing on the Cancer front for almost 20 years.
-That’s my mission and it’s not going to change, and yet, I feel called upon to broaden the scope of my practice to help address the addiction epidemic.
-More specifically help people struggling with trauma-based addiction break the cycle of addiction by addressing its non-physical root cause of their suffering i.e. the mental anguish embedded in addiction which fuels the behavior.
+Many of you who read these words on my website or other social media outlets know I’ve been practicing on the Cancer front for almost 20 years.
+That’s my mission, and it’s not going to change, and yet, I feel called upon to broaden the scope of my practice to help address the addiction epidemic.
+More specifically, it helps people struggling with trauma-based addiction break the cycle of addiction by addressing the non-physical root cause of their suffering, i.e., the mental anguish embedded in addiction which fuels the behavior.

 Innovative Addiction Recovery Method.

-I’m sharing this with you today because there’s a great deal of suffering embedded in addiction, and there are many who can benefit from an innovative, holistic, and goal-oriented approach to addiction recovery.
+I’m sharing this with you today because there’s a great deal of suffering embedded in addiction, and many can benefit from an innovative, holistic, and goal-oriented approach to addiction recovery.